foreshadow/atom-python-run/README.md

 - Atom Text Editor (nightly or latest stable release)
 - Python 2 and/or 3
 - Add Python (and any other interpreters) to the `PATH` environment variable.

-# Documentation

-This project has been documented in a fair amount of detail over time.
-This documentation can be found in the [Wiki](https://github.com/foreshadow/atom-python-run/wiki).

-**Everyone** should take the time to reveiw the [Wiki README](https://github.com/foreshadow/atom-python-run/wiki/00-Readme) at the bare minimum.
-It details an overview on how to handle issues, use different versions, and includes links to primary sections of the Wiki.

-**Everyone** should also take the time to review the Wiki section [How do I use atom-python-run?](https://github.com/foreshadow/atom-python-run/wiki/12-How-Do-I-Use-atom-python-run).
-It covers everything from installation, to configuration, logging, and much more.
-You just might be surprised by what you can do with atom-python-run.

-You should have the basics after having covered both the *README* and *How Do I use atom-python-run?* sections.
-Most FAQ's can be resolved by simply reading them.
-The guides provided should allow us to help you with what ever issue you're facing.

-**NOTE**: Be sure to read the [Wiki](https://github.com/foreshadow/atom-python-run/wiki) and the [Wiki README](https://github.com/foreshadow/atom-python-run/wiki/00-Readme) before reporting an issue or making a pull request.
-A lot of time has been put in to it to help you the user (or dev) get started and on your way.

 # Features